 Whether you should try to collect unemployment and disability benefits at the same time is a controversial issue in the disability field.
 Lawyers, nonlawyer advocates, Social Security claims examiners, and administrative law judges (ALJs) all have opinions.

-Many Social Security disability lawyers advise against collecting unemployment benefits when applying for Social Security disability, because ALJs who work for Social Security have been known to look askance at people applying for both benefits at the same time, or even deny the disability claims of those who are collecting unemployment benefits.
+Many Social Security disability lawyers advise against collecting unemployment benefits when applying for Social Security disability.
+One reason is that they know how many administrative law judges (ALJs) who work for Social Security look at people applying for both benefits at the same time: suspiciously.
+Some judges will outright deny the disability claims of any applicants who are collecting unemployment benefits.

 To protect yourself and make the best decision for your situation, it makes sense to talk to a disability lawyer about whether to file for both disability and unemployment benefits, and how to manage the timing of both filings.

 If you do get approved for disability benefits while you're on unemployment, you should call the unemployment department and ask them to stop your unemployment benefits.